 Readers of my blog complained that they can't see the code I was syntax highlighted in RSS readers like Google reader.
 The reason is moderately interesting so I'll explain it:

 HTML likes to gobble up white space, so if you're pasting in source code you use the PRE (preformatted text) tag.
-PRE shows up in fixed width font and preserves spacing; however you can't place < or > in PRE tags since they denote HTML tags, instead you need to use &lt or &gt (character entity references if you speak techno babble).
+PRE shows up in fixed width font and preserves spacing; however you can't place < or > in PRE tags since they denote HTML tags, instead you need to use < or > (character entity references if you speak techno babble).
 This is annoying, especially given the blogger text editor gets confused when you edit PRE tags with nested < and > signs.

 Speaking of < and >, source code, and HTML files, you often want to write javascript in an HTML file, and you then hit the similar problem that you want to write x < 99, but can't since '<' isn't valid HTML.
 To solve this problem you can put a CDATA(*) section in your script blocks, which allows you to use write x < 99.